rutvikk99/synapse/demos/module1/README.md

     3. **Linked services** enables you to manage connections to external resources.
 Here you can see linked services for our data lake storage account, Azure Key Vault, Power BI, and Synapse Analytics. **Task**: Select **+ New** to show how many types of linked services you can add.
     4. **Triggers** provides you a central location to create or remove pipeline triggers.
 Alternatively, you can add triggers from the pipeline.
     5. **Integration runtimes** lists the IR for the workspace, which serve as the compute infrastructure for data integration capabilities, like those provided by pipelines. **Task**: Hover over the integration runtimes to show the monitoring, code, and delete (if applicable) links.
 Click on a **code link** to show how you can modify the parameters in JSON format, including the TTL (time to live) setting for the IR.
+    6. **Access control** is where you go to add and remove users to one of three security groups: workspace admin, SQL admin, and Apache Spark for Azure Synapse Analytics admin.
+    7. **Managed private endpoints** is where you manage private endpoints, which use a private IP address from within a virtual network to connect to an Azure service or your own private link service.
+Connections using private endpoints listed here provide access to Synapse workspace endpoints (SQL, SqlOndemand and Dev).

 ## Designing a Modern Data Warehouse using Azure Synapse Analytics